-The step-by-step procedure followed by the IDF\CC tool for updating IDF curves (UserMan: Section 3.3 and 3.4):
+The step-by-step procedure followed by the IDF_CC tool for updating IDF curves (UserMan: Section 3.3 and 3.4):

-- To update the IDF curves use three datasets: (i) daily maximums for the baseline period from the selected GCM; (ii) sub-daily maximums from the observed data at a given location (i.e., maximums of 5min, 10min, 15min, 1hr, 2hr, 6hr, 12hr, 24hr precipitation data); and (iii) daily maximums from the RCP Scenarios (i.e., RCP 2.6, RCP 4.5, RCP 8.5) for the selected GCM.
+- 1. To update the IDF curves use three datasets: (i) daily maximums for the baseline period from the selected GCM; (ii) sub-daily maximums from the observed data at a given location (i.e., maximums of 5min, 10min, 15min, 1hr, 2hr, 6hr, 12hr, 24hr precipitation data); and (iii) daily maximums from the RCP Scenarios (i.e., RCP 2.6, RCP 4.5, RCP 8.5) for the selected GCM.
 For the case example, all the three data sets are in Appendix B. - 2.
-Fit a probability distribution (GEV) using L-moments methods to all extracted series (see Example 3.2).
-The parameters of the fitted GEVs are presented on the table below.
+Fit a probability distribution (GEV is used in this example) using L-moments methods to all extracted series (see Example 3.2).
+The parameters of the fitted distribution (GEV) are presented in the table below.
 For this example, the series used are: historical maximum 5-minute duration, GCM baseline and GCM Future (RCP 2.6) daily maximums.
 The data used is presented on Appendix B.